elmarmertens/CCMMoutlierVAR-code/README.md

 - To launch out-of-sample runs for a given model, consider scripts called `goXXX.m`, where `XXX` refers to one of the model labels listed above.
 After computing the out-of-sample runs each of these `goXXX.m` scripts stores results for further post-processing in a `AAA-BBB-p12.mat` file where `AAA` reflects the name of the input data file (default: `fredMD16-2021-4`) and `BBB` refers to the model name and additional estimation options.
 By default, these mat files are stored in the current folder, but the user can also chose to move these manually to a different location.
 Based on these mat files, figures and tables for the paper can be created as described further below.
 Each of these driver files calls MCMC sampling routines named `mcmcXXX.m` where `XXX` corresponds to the model labels listed above.

+- To use data files other than `fredMD16-2021-04.csv` as input for estimation, edit the variables `datalabel` that is set in the preamble of each Matlab script to point to the name of the data file to be used.

 - The main directory contains a bash script `gobatch.sh` that can be used to launch a sequence of multiple Matlab scripts from the shell.
 The Matlab scripts are executed in sequence *and in separate Matlab sessions*.
 Each Matlab session opens a parallel pool.
 For example, the shell command `sh gobatch.sh goVARSV.m goVARSVO.m` will launch a command line session of Matlab, start a parallel pool, and then execute `goVARSV.m`; once `goVARSV.m` has been executed, the Matlab sessions closes, a new one is reopened for execution of `goVARSVO.m`.
 (The shell script supports as many command line arguments as supported by bash and has been written for use on macOS and Linux.)
-Alternatively, Matlab scripts can, of course, equally be called interactively on the Matlab GUI’s command line.
+Alternatively, Matlab scripts can, of course, also be called interactively on the Matlab GUI’s command line.

 ## To produce figures and tables
-To collect model outputs, there are various scripts called `plotPredicitiveDensity*`, and `oos*` (with the former generating plots while the latter create tables).
-The preamble to each of these scripts specifies a variable `resultsdir` that is expected to point to a directory of `mat` files as produced by the `goVARXXX.m` routines described above.
+To collect model outputs, there are various scripts described below.
+The preamble to each of these scripts specifies a variable `resultsdir` that is expected to point to a directory containing the `mat` files produced by calls to the various `goVARXXX.m` routines described above.

+Specifically:

-Specifically, to collect predictive scores as compiled in Table 2, use `oosMVlogscores.m` (`oosMVlogscoresLevels.m` and `oosMVlogscoresSVar1` produce corresponding tables for VAR specifications in levels and AR(1) processes for SV, respectively, as shown in the supplementary appendix).
+- To collect predictive scores as compiled in Table 2, use `oosMVlogscores.m` (`oosMVlogscoresLevels.m` and `oosMVlogscoresSVar1` produce corresponding tables for VAR specifications in levels and AR(1) processes for SV, respectively, as shown in the supplementary appendix).

-To report relative RMSE and CRPS, as in Table 3, call `oosEvaluationTables.m` (and `oosEvaluationTablesSVAR1.m` for the case of SV-AR(1) models as reported in the supplementary appendix).
+- To report relative RMSE and CRPS, as in Table 3, call `oosEvaluationTables.m` (and `oosEvaluationTablesSVAR1.m` for the case of SV-AR(1) models as reported in the supplementary appendix).

-To produce the panels of Figure 1 (and additional output for other variables) use `compareSVOt.m`.
+- To produce the panels of Figure 1 (and additional output for other variables) use `compareSVOt.m`.

-Figure 2 is produces by `compareSVpaths.m`.
+- Figure 2 is produces by `compareSVpaths.m`.

-The panels of Figures 3 and 4 are obtained from `plotPredictiveDensitiesPaper2021.m`.
-To obtain additional results for other variables, set the variable`doFullYlist` to true in the preamble of the script.
+- The panels of Figures 3 and 4 are obtained from `plotPredictiveDensitiesPaper2021.m`.
+To obtain additional results for other variables (than those shown in the paper), set the variable `doFullYlist` to `true` in the preamble of the script.